helibproject/argmap/README.md

 feature set and terseness.

 ## Integration
-Argmap is header-only and [argmap.h](argmap.h) is the single required file.
+Argmap is a header-only library, therefore [argmap.h](argmap.h) is the single required file.
 You must add
 ```cpp
 #include "argmap/argmap.h"
 ```